 COBRA Benefits - Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the District provides healthcare benefits to eligible former employees and eligible dependents.
 Certain requirements are outlined by the federal government for this coverage.
 The premium plus a 2% administration charge, which the District has elected to waive, is paid in full by the insured on or before the tenth (10th) day of the month for the actual month covered.
 This program is offered for a duration of 18 months after the termination date.
-There is no associated cost to the District under this program, and there were no participants in the program as of June 30, 2018.
+There is no associated cost to the District under this program, and there was one participant in the program as of June 30, 2019 paying premiums totaling \$483.60.